-This guidance has been produced jointly by the British Ports Association, the United Kingdom Marine Pilots Association, the UK Harbour Master Association, and the UK Major Ports Association ("the Four Associations") to assist CHAs and pilot organisations in establishing safe operating procedures for pilot boarding and landing operations and while reasonable care has been taken by the Four Associations in its production the Four Associations do not accept any responsibility or liability (individually or jointly) for any action taken or not taken in reliance on the guidance or for the use of the guidance by any person.

-The Four Associations shall not be liable to any person for any loss or damage howsoever arising from the use of this guidance.
-This disclaimer is not intended to limit or exclude liability for death or personal injury caused by negligence on the part of the Four Associations or any matter that it would be unlawful for the Four Associations to exclude or limit liability
+This guidance has been produced jointly by the British Ports Association, the United Kingdom Maritime Pilots Association, the UK Harbour Masters' Association, the UK Major Ports Group, and Port Skills and Safety ("the Five Associations") to assist CHAs and pilot organisations in establishing safe operating procedures for pilot boarding and landing operations and while reasonable care has been taken by the Five Associations in its production the Five Associations do not accept any responsibility or liability (individually or jointly) for any action taken or not taken in reliance on the guidance or for the use of the guidance by any person.
+The Five Associations shall not be liable to any person for any loss or damage howsoever arising from the use of this guidance.
+This disclaimer is not intended to limit or exclude liability for death or personal injury caused by negligence on the part of the Five Associations or any matter that it would be unlawful for the Five Associations to exclude or limit liability.

-1. The Pilot Boat
+NOTE

+Regulations, instruments, and guidance referred to in this document are correct at the time of publishing.
+However, such material may be amended from time to time and the reader should always seek the current version.

+1. THE PILOT BOAT
-- 1.1 As the Competent Harbour Authority (CHA) we must ensure that the pilot boat/ boats in our service and seek assurance from those operated by third parties on our behalf meet the relevant requirements of: - 1.
-Merchant Shipping (Small Workboats and Pilot Boats Regulations 1998 (SI 1998 No. 1609), as amended - 2.
-The Small Commercial Vessel Code Maritime & Coastguard Agency (MCA) - 3.
-Small Vessels in Commercial Use for Sport or Pleasure, Workboats and Pilot Boats - Alternative Construction Standards (SCV Code) Marine Guidance Note (MGN) 280(M) - 5.
-Manning of Pilot Boats MGN 50(M) - 6.
-The Port Marine Safety Code - 7.
-A Guide to Good Practice on Port Marine Operations

-A Small Workboat engaged as a pilot boat from time to time, should comply with the Workboat Code as it applies to its duties as a Small Workboat and, in addition, comply with the requirements for a dedicated pilot boat for which the vessel's workboat certificate should be appropriately endorsed.

-1.2 All Pilots and pilot boat crew should receive initial training and familiarisation with regard to the position, stowage and operation of all safety equipment aboard each pilot boat they will routinely use.
+- 1.1 As the Competent Harbour Authority (CHA) we must ensure that the pilot boat/boats in ourservice meet the relevant requirements of: - a) Merchant Shipping (Small Workboats and Pilot Boats Regulations 1998 (SI 1998 No.1609), as amended - b) The Small Commercial Vessel Code Maritime & Coastguard Agency (MCA) - c) Small Vessels in Commercial Use for Sport or Pleasure, Workboats and Pilot Boats - d) Alternative Construction Standards (SCV Code) Marine Guidance Note (MGN) 280(M) - e) Manning of Pilot Boats MGN 50(M) - f) The Port Marine Safety Code - g) The Guide to Good Practice on Port Marine Operations - h) A Small Workboat engaged as a pilot boat from time to time, should comply with the Workboat Code as it applies to its duties as a Small Workboat and, in addition, comply with the requirements for a dedicated pilot boat for which the vessel's workboat certificate should be appropriately endorsed. - 1.2 All Pilots and pilot boat crew should receive initial training and familiarisation with regard to the position, stowage and operation of all safety equipment aboard each pilot boat they use, as per the vessel safety plan, which is recommended to be used.
 This initial training and familiarisation should take the form of a Safety Brief.
 It should cover all safety aspects.
-The coxswain must also ensure that all other passengers receive a safety brief highlighting the position, stowage and operation of all safety equipment.

-1.3 Prior to leaving the berth, and at least once per watch, the pilot boat coxswain should ensure that their boats are in all respects ready for sea.

-All openings e.g. hatches, access to below-deck spaces and the engine rooms should be closed when underway at sea.
+The coxswain must also ensure that all other passengers receive a safety brief highlighting the position, stowage and operation of all safety equipment. - 1.3 Prior to leaving the berth, and at least once per watch, the pilot boat coxswain should ensure that their boats are in all respects ready for sea.
+All openings e.g. hatches, access to belowdeck spaces and the engine rooms should be closed when underway at sea.